roeeshoshani/binary_serde/README.md

 this is very useful for parsing many common binary formats which often just represent fields in a packed binary representation, just like the format used by this crate.

-additionally, this crate is very `no_std` friendly and allows writing highly performant code because it it allows for knowing the maximum serialized size of a type as a compile time constant, which means that the type can be serialized into a buffer on the stack whose size is known at compile time, requiring no heap allocations.
+additionally, this crate is very `no_std` friendly and allows writing highly performant code because it allows for knowing the maximum serialized size of a type as a compile time constant, which means that the type can be serialized into a buffer on the stack whose size is known at compile time, requiring no heap allocations.